Dr Iain Soutar

 - Governing for uncertainty in complex systems

 I am a member of the Energy Policy Group, within the Centre for Geography and Environmental Science (CGES).
-I co-founded and continue to coordinate ExeterEnergy, the interdisciplinary network of over 150 energy researchers at the University of Exeter.
+I co-founded ExeterEnergy, the interdisciplinary network of over 150 energy researchers at the University of Exeter.

 2016 PhD From local to global value: The transformational nature of community energy (University of Exeter)